Step-by-Step Tutorial

 Before installing, make sure you have:

-• Python 3.11 or higher - The backend engine
+• Python 3.11 or higher (Required) - ContextDigger is a Python CLI tool

 Check: python3 --version